Keynote sessions

 EOS4.1

-Geoscientists play a key role in providing essential information for decision-making processes that consider environmental, social, and economic consequences.
-Therefore, their responsibilities go beyond scientific analysis.
-Global challenges such as climate change, resource management, and disaster risk reduction urge geoscientists to extend their role beyond research and ethically engage in public efforts.
-Geoethics provides a framework to reflect on the ethical, social, and cultural implications of geoscience in both research and practice, guiding responsible action for society and the environment.
-It also encourages the scientific community to move beyond purely technical solutions, embracing just, inclusive, and transformative approaches to socio-environmental issues.
+Geoethics provides a framework for reflecting on the ethical, social, and cultural implications of geoscience in research, practice, and education, guiding responsible action for society and the environment.
+It also encourages the scientific community to move beyond purely technical solutions by embracing just, inclusive, and transformative approaches to socio-environmental issues.

 Co-organized by CL3.2/ERE1/SM9/SSS12, co-sponsored by IAPG

-Convener: Silvia Peppoloni | Co-convener: Giuseppe Di Capua
+Convener: Silvia Peppoloni | Co-conveners: Giuseppe Di Capua, Anita Di Chiara, David Crookall

 ERE2 – Renewable energy